Ahmad Brooks: 2012 season

-On February 28, 2012, Brooks signed a six-year contract extension worth $44.5 million, with $17.5 million guaranteed.
+On February 28, 2012, Brooks signed a six-year, $44.5 million contract extension with $17.5 million guaranteed.

 During the season-opening 30–22 road victory over the Packers, Brooks had two tackles and sacked Aaron Rodgers once.
-Two weeks later against the Vikings, Brooks recorded nine tackles and a forced fumble in the 24–13 road loss.
-In the next game against the New York Jets, he had two tackles and a sack during the 34–0 shutout road victory.
-The following week against the Buffalo Bills, Brooks recorded two tackles and a sack in the 45–3 victory.
+In the next game against the Lions, Brooks recorded a pass deflection during the 27–19 victory.
+The following week against the Vikings, he had nine tackles and a forced fumble in the 24–13 road loss.

+During Week 4 against the New York Jets, Brooks had two tackles and a sack in 34–0 shutout road victory.
+In the next game against the Buffalo Bills, Brooks recorded two tackles and a sack during the 45–3 blowout victory.
+Three weeks later against the Cardinals on Monday Night Football, he had two tackles and sacked John Skelton once in the 24–3 road victory.

-During a Week 8 24–3 road victory over the Cardinals on Monday Night Football, Brooks recorded two tackles and a sack.
-Following a Week 9 bye, the 49ers faced the Rams at home in Week 10.
+Following a Week 9 bye, the 49ers returned home to face the Rams.
 Brooks finished the 24–24 tie with eight tackles, three pass deflections, and a forced fumble.
 Two weeks later against the Saints, he recorded five tackles, 1.5 sacks, a pass deflection, and his first NFL interception which was returned for a touchdown in the 31–21 road victory.
-During the regular-season finale against the Cardinals, Brooks had three tackles and a sack in the 27–13 victory.
+In the next game against the Rams, Brooks had three tackles and a pass deflection during the 16–13 overtime road loss.
+During the regular-season finale against the Cardinals, he recorded three tackles and a sack in the 27–13 victory.

-The 49ers finished the season atop the NFC West with a 11–4–1 record and earned a first-round bye in the playoffs as the #2-seed.
 Brooks finished the 2012 season with 48 tackles, 6.5 sacks, six pass deflections, two forced fumbles, and an interception returned for a touchdown in 16 games and starts.
-In the Wild Card Round against the Packers, he recorded two tackles during the 45–31 victory.
-During the NFC Championship Game against the Falcons, Brooks had two pass deflections in the 28–24 comeback road victory as the 49ers earned a trip to Super Bowl XLVII.
-In the Super Bowl against the Baltimore Ravens, he recorded five tackles and a sack, but the 49ers fell behind early and could not come back, losing by a score of 34–31.
+The 49ers finished atop the NFC West with an 11–4–1 record and earned a first-round bye in the playoffs as the #2-seed.
+In the Divisional Round against the Packers, Brooks had two tackles during the 45–31 victory.
+During the NFC Championship Game against the Falcons, he recorded two pass deflections in the 28–24 comeback road victory as the 49ers advanced to Super Bowl XLVII.
+In the Super Bowl against the Baltimore Ravens, Brooks had five tackles and sacked Joe Flacco once, but the 49ers fell behind early and could not come back, losing by a score of 34–31.